-Why Slopes Are Vulnerable to Erosion
+Why Slopes Are Naturally Vulnerable to Erosion

 Slope erosion is a naturally occurring phenomenon that can occur on residential sites, urban environments, and active workzones.
 The three main culprits of slope erosion include rainwater, wind, and human-related activities, such as agriculture and construction.

 Unlike flatter areas of your site, gravity tends to concentrate rainwater runoff on slopes, making the soil more susceptible to sheet erosion–erosion caused by large volumes of water that dislodge the soil.
-Likewise, the bottom of slopes can be subject to rill erosion, which forms when excess moisture cuts little tunnels or gulleys into the soil.

-The Importance of Protecting Slopes from Erosion
+The Importance of Protecting Slopes from Erosion During Construction

 1. Vegetative Cover